1976 San Diego Chargers season: Departures and arrivals

+1976 expansion draft

-NFL Draft
+NFL draft

 The Chargers had the 4th overall pick in the draft, and used it on Joe Washington a running back described as "electrifying" by general manager Johnny Sanders.
 Washington had scored 43 touchdowns at Oklahoma, and was brought in to partner Don Woods in the backfield, with Woods having missed time with a knee injury in 1975.
 The plan was derailed in preseason when Washington also picked up a knee injury and required surgery.
 He didn't play at all during his rookie season, and left San Diego for Baltimore in 1978 without having scored a touchdown for the Chargers.
 By contrast, San Diego's 2nd round pick Don Macek would be with them for 14 seasons.
 A college center who the Chargers converted to guard, Macek started every game in 1976.
 He later shifted back to center, and went on to start a total of 150 games while spending his entire career in San Diego, later being voted to the Chargers 50th Anniversary Team.

 In the 5th round, the Chargers acquired another long-time starter in linebacker Woodrow Lowe.
 Lowe started every game in his rookie season, and proved durable throughout an 11-season career spent entirely in San Diego, appearing in 164 of a possible 165 games, and starting 151, while compiling 26 sacks, 21 interceptions and four defensive touchdowns.
 Like Macek, he was later named in the 50th Anniversary team.
 Two further selections at linebacker would eventually break into the first team: Bob Horn was mainly a backup through his first two seasons, but started every game from 1978 to 1980, eventually playing for six years in San Diego; Ray Preston's 29 starts with the team all came in 1979 and 1980, but he appeared in nearly 100 further games throughout a nine-year career, all with the Chargers.
 The trio played together in every game during the 1979 season, a year when the Chargers went 12–4 with the league's second-ranked defense.